MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.34.0
+  * Took a long time to implement authentication and had to write a pbkdf2 and scram sha1 implementations first.
+Then find out what exactly mongodb needed as a hashed password.
+So the idea works now.
+However there is a problem.
+The socket is changed all the time that the authentication takes place.
+This is because the run-command inderectly requests for a new socket and closes it when done.
+  The socket must be kept open otherwise the server won't see the session going on.
+I've got the following idea; bind the thread number to an opened socket.
+This way there will not be too many sockets opened and the process gets its previously used socket back.
+  * in Wire and Monitor, sockets are not closed anymore.
+  * socket selection in Server is changed now as well as Socket class to hold the thread id.
 * 0.33.2
   * rename Config to MDBConfig due to perl6 bug
   * use Config::DataLang::Refine